A model point

 The current issue of The Actuary magazine carries an article on the selection of model points.
 Model points were widely used by actuaries in the 1980s and 1990s, when computing power was insufficient to perform complex policy calculations on every policy in a reasonable time-frame.
 The idea is to select a much smaller number of sample policies, whose behaviour in aggregate mimics that of the portfolio overall.

 There are several ways of selecting policies as model points, or even creating them from scratch: sometimes actuaries would create model points which had no counterpart in the portfolio.
 However, computing power has come a long way since the times when model points were necessary.
-By way of illustration, in a paper last year Iain Currie and I simulated a portfolio of over 200,000 lives in run-off 10,000 times in an hour.
+By way of illustration, in Richards & Currie (2009) we simulated a portfolio of over 200,000 lives in run-off 10,000 times in an hour.
 The hardware involved is neither complicated nor difficult to source.
 Alternatively a portfolio of 2 million lives could have been simulated in run-off 1,000 times.
 Simulation of individual lifetimes using survival models is particularly fast.

 So model points are no longer as necessary as they once were.
 Time and effort can now be saved with the elimination of the model-point construction process.
 This brings other benefits, too, including the removal of risk that the model points do not adequately represent the portfolio, and not having to convince auditors and regulators that your model points do what they are supposed to.